dave3vans/DreamControl/README.md

  - Monitor level knob (ALPS endless encoder) with 16x RGB LED ring to show position.
  - Monitor Mute, Dim and Reference options (can set dim and reference levels in plugin).
  - Mono mode, Side Band Solo, and 'Loud' mode (an inverted Fletcher-Munson EQ curve that sounds a bit like Yamaha NS10M monitors).
- - Low, low-mid, high-mid and high frequency band solo (crossover points adjustable in plugin).
+ - Low, Low-Mid, High-Mid and High frequency band solo (crossover points adjustable in plugin).
  - Channel strip controls: 100mm motorised ALPS fader, Mute, Solo, Automation Read and Write.
  - Talk Back (for Cubase Control Room)
  - Standard transport controls: Play, Stop, Click, Record, Return, Loop, Backwards, Forwards.
 These can be assigned using the plugin, e.g. to DAW macros.